Hazmat diving: Sewer diving

 Sewer diving is one of the most dangerous of all the hazmat jobs due to the disease vectors carried by raw sewage and because hypodermic needles and broken glass may contaminate the raw sewage, creating risks of contracting diseases through cuts and punctures.

 Divers working in a dangerously contaminated environment wear a full drysuit with integral boots.
 Cut-resistant dry-gloves and helmet will seal directly to the drysuit, leaving no skin exposed to the environment.
-The diver will generally use a free flow diving helmet which continually supplies more air than the diver needs to breathe so that there is a constant outflow through the exhaust valve, as the internal pressure must be slightly higher than ambient to maintain the flow.
-A free flow helmet has a significantly lower risk of leakage back through the exhaust valve compared to a standard demand helmet where the exhaust valve must maintain a watertight seal against a slightly higher external pressure during inhalation.
+The diver will generally use a free-flow diving helmet which continually supplies more air than the diver needs to breathe so that there is a constant outflow through the exhaust valve, as the internal pressure must be slightly higher than ambient to maintain the flow.
+A free-flow helmet has a significantly lower risk of leakage back through the exhaust valve compared to a standard demand helmet where the exhaust valve must maintain a watertight seal against a slightly higher external pressure during inhalation.
 The risk of leakage through the exhaust valve of a demand system can be reduced in three ways.
-A series system of valves can be used - the exhaust gases must pass through two sets of exhaust valves before reaching the contaminated environment, and therefore contaminated water would have to leak back through both sets of valves to get to the diver.
-Positive pressure systems maintain a slightly higher pressure inside the mask or helmet than the ambient pressure on the outside, ensuring that any leaks flow from inside to outside, and reclaim type systems duct the exhaled breathing gas back to the control panel on the surface, but do not necessarily reclaim the exhaust gas.
+A series system of valves can be used - the exhaust gases must pass through two or three sets of exhaust valves before reaching the contaminated environment, and therefore contaminated water would have to leak back through all sets of valves to get to the diver.
+Positive pressure systems maintain a slightly higher pressure inside the mask or helmet than the ambient pressure on the outside, ensuring that any leaks flow from inside to outside, and reclaim type helmets duct the exhaled breathing gas back to the control panel on the surface, but do not necessarily reclaim the exhaust gas.
 Combinations of these methods are possible depending on the assessed risk.